Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Balancing competing goals of maintaining a stable build pipeline with the need to accommodate changes to code or build technology

-Gradle Enterprise provides analytics for every build that can be aggregated to determine average build time savings from the use of Gradle Enterprise acceleration technologies.
+Develocity provides analytics for every build that can be aggregated to determine average build time savings from the use of Develocity acceleration technologies.
 These time savings, which are typically in the range of 50-90%, can be easily translated into hard developer cost savings.
 This and other ROI contributions can be modeled and tracked using our online calculator.
 This, in turn, can be used to build a business case for DPE or justify on-going investment in your DPE initiative or PMO.
-The following Gradle Enterprise solution capabilities represent the key technology/automation enablers for your developer productivity initiative success.
+The following Develocity solution capabilities represent the key technology/automation enablers for your developer productivity initiative success.

 A Build Scan can significantly reduce the amount of time build engineers spend responding to developer support requests to help troubleshoot and fix build failures.
 They do this by giving developers deep data for every build, so they can quickly find the root cause and fix their own problems without the need to dig through a variety of raw data sources or re-run broken builds to reproduce problems.
 When help from your team is required, collaborating with the dev teams on fixes is as easy as sharing a Build Scan link.